+Reducing meat consumption not an often thought of as part of green living habits.
 Did you know that according to the United Nations Environment Programme (UNEP), Australia comes in second behind the United States in terms of meat supply per capita?
 Aussies consume more than 100 kg of meat per person each year.
 The greenhouse gases emitted due to livestock farming, methane gas and meat transportation make meat production one of the most carbon-intensive industries on the planet.

 Better: Choosing all local food

 Although eating less meat is good for the environment, eating only meats raised on small-scale local farms is even better.
 Furthermore, many mainstream vegetarian products are highly processed and have large carbon footprints of their own.
 Meat, fruit and vegetables that are produced locally don’t have to travel as far before reaching your table, which keeps these products’ carbon footprint low.
 Furthermore, if you can find a local farm that raises its crops free from toxic pesticides, all the better!
 The more local and organically grown the product, the better it is for the environment.

 By making a few minor adjustments to your daily routing, you can easily develop more green living habits!